v-community/v_by_example/examples/loops/loops.md

 # Looping Constructs

-There's only one type of loop in V language like Go which can be used in many ways.
+There's only one type of loop in V language, like Go which can be used in many ways.

 ## `for` loop